davefm95/aalx-system_engineering-devops/0x02-shell_redirections/README.md

-6.The 6-third_line script displays the third line of the file iacta 7.The 7-file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8.The 8-cwd_state script writes the the result of the command ls -la to a file ; ls_cwd_content
+6.The 6-third_line script displays the third line of the file iacta 7.The 7-file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School 8.The 8-cwd_state script writes the the result of the command ls -la to a file ; ls_cwd_content 9.The 9-duplicate_last_line script repeats the last line of the iacta file